ballerina-attic/community/gsoc-proposals-2022.md

 ## Prerequisites

-Coding skills, basic familiarity with Git, and solid understanding and interest in programming.
-The ability to quickly understand existing code is beneficial.
+- Coding skills, basic familiarity with GitHub
+- A solid understanding and interest in programming is a must
+- The ability to quickly understand existing code is beneficial

 ## Contributor Guidance for Proposals